Carss Cottage: History

 William Carss died on 26 May 1878.
 He was survived by his children Mary, Anne and James.
 There was also a housekeeper called Amelia Claggett.
 Carss was buried in the vault near the present day recreation centre.
 Carss' wife died in 1853.
 The property was transferred to the daughters Mary and Anne on 1 August 1878.
 This was subsequently amended on 3 April 1879 solely to Mary.
 On Mary Carss' death in 1916 the cottage was bequeathed to the Sydney Sailors' Home apparently in accordance with her father's wish.
 The transfer however did not eventuate until after James' death in the following year.
 James married the housekeeper, Amelia Claggett, on his death bed.
 Amelia Claggett remained in the cottage until she was forced to vacate taking most of the furniture with her.

-In the mid 1920s the trustees of the Sydney Sailors' Home sold the property to the Kogarah Council for A£12,000.
+In the mid 1920s the trustees of the Sydney Sailors' Home sold the property to Georges River Council for A£12,000.
 The estate was divided into recreational and residential spaces.
 The 50 acre portion that was reserved for park purposes was opened and dedicated on Australia Day 1924 and the remaining 374 suburban lots were offered for sale that day.

 The cottage was converted to a new use as the residence of the park's ranger.
 The first ranger was Joseph Harald Coxhead, who held the position between 1924 and 1953.
 In 1928 a health inspector's report noted extensive white ant activity, inadequate ventilation and poor drainage.
 At this time outbuildings were demolished and internal alterations and modifications made to the cottage.
 During the 1930s landscaping works included the construction of the stone walling, arbor and stone seats.

-As a result of the enthusiasm aroused by the lead-up to the 1970 James Cook bicentenary celebrations, Kogarah Council decided to form a historical society and to lease Carss Cottage to the Historical Society for use as a historical museum.
+As a result of the enthusiasm aroused by the lead-up to the 1970 James Cook bicentenary celebrations, Georges River Council decided to form a historical society and to lease Carss Cottage to the Historical Society for use as a historical museum.